JustGivingArchive/recruitment-test-donations/README.md

 # Recruitment Test - Charity Donations
 An unattended front end recruitment test for JustGiving.

-Full spec can be found below.
+The full specification can be found below.
 I diverged slightly by allowing the user to select a charity to view.

-I'm still very new to working in React.
-During this exercise I learnt a lot about structuring and testing a React app. [this article](https://medium.freecodecamp.com/the-right-way-to-test-react-components-548a4736ab22#.qtzc4tnti) proved very helpful in guiding how I tested the components - I definitely have a lot left to learn.
+During this exercise I learnt a lot about structuring and testing a React app. [this article](https://medium.freecodecamp.com/the-right-way-to-test-react-components-548a4736ab22#.qtzc4tnti) proved very helpful in guiding how I tested the components.

+The exercise also taught me a lot about setting up React.
+I based my webpack.config.js on an example from Peter Thompson, and later expanded it with an SCSS loader.

 If I was going to expand this project I would like to allow the user to search amongst a wider range of charities, and include more visual elements - including each charity's logo.
+I would also like to introduce Redux if the state became any more complex - Redux is way cooler than React state.

 ## Running this app locally
 I have hosted the project on [heroku here](https://just-giving-challenge.herokuapp.com/).
 If you want to run the project locally,